ncdm-stldr/Teaching-HEIGVD-AMT-2019-Project-One/images/mysql/README.md

 docker run -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=adminpw <image_name>
 ```

 to map the ports and give root password to the container.
-Add a JDBC resource linked to the connection pool (jdbc/affinitiesNetwork) and ping should succeed.
+Add a JDBC resource linked to the connection pool (jdbc/affinitiesNetwork) and ping should succeed (make sure that the jdbc driver .jar is under /lib payara folder).

 Note : Use this manipulation during project development to help testing database connection.